ngutorov/RunLoop-GCD/README.md

 ## Access the Main Thread like a Boss! :sunglasses:

-Demo app you can play with and see the difference between using GCD dispatch_async approach versus CF RunLoop block execution on a Main Thread.
+The demo app you can play with and see the difference between using GCD dispatch_async approach versus CF RunLoop block execution on the Main Thread.

-Two very different APIs but the trick is that Core Foundation approach with CFRunLoopPerformBlock gives us opportunity to choose certain RunLoop Mode we want to use for our block.
-Especially in case of scrolling TableView it makes big difference since all scrolling happens with UITrackingRunLoopMode.
+Two very different APIs, but the trick is that the Core Foundation approach with CFRunLoopPerformBlock allows us to choose a specific RunLoop Mode we want to use for our block.
+Especially in the case of scrolling TableView, it makes a big difference since all scrolling happens with UITrackingRunLoopMode.

 ```swift